papachristoumarios/software-clusterings-with-vector-semantics-and-call-graph/README.md

-# FSE 2019 Submission - Software Clusterings with Vector Semantics and the Call Graph
+# Software Clusterings with Vector Semantics and the Call Graph

 This repository holds the manuscript and the experimental results of FSE 2019 Submission to the ACM Undergraduate Research Competition under the name "Sofware Clusterings with Vector Semantics and the Call Graph"